PranavSriram18/genai_foundations/docs/series/moe.md

 To start, say we have just 2 lakes, with 10 and 4 fish respectively, and 2 fishermen.
 Allocating both fishermen to the lake with 10 fish is globally suboptimal (10 fish caught vs 14), but locally optimal for each fisherman (5 fish each vs 4 if they switch), with no incentive (gradient) to switch to the uncovered lake.
-A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (zero gradient) rather than switching to the untapped second lake.
-A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance), without any redistributive mechanism (gradients under hard top-k gating creating a "rich get richer" phenomenon).
+A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (zero gradient from hard top-k gating) rather than switching to the untapped second lake.
+A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance), without any redistributive mechanism (discrete routing creating a "rich get richer" phenomenon).

 These issues make training MoEs tricky, necessitating careful